facundoolano/rpg-cli/README.md

 # rpg-cli —your filesystem as a dungeon!

-rpg-cli is a bare-bones [JRPG](https://en.wikipedia.org/wiki/JRPG)-inspired terminal game written in Rust.
-It can work as an alternative to `cd` where you randomly encounter enemies as you change directories.
+rpg-cli is a minimalist [computer RPG](https://en.wikipedia.org/wiki/Role-playing_video_game) written in Rust.
+Its command-line interface can be used as a `cd` replacement where you randomly encounter enemies as you change directories.

 ![](rpg-cli.png)